 It’s best to make travel arrangements at least two months ahead of time, if possible, even earlier for popular destinations such as Florida and Las Vegas or at heavy travel times such as the holidays.
 Special trips, including cruises with a dialysis medical team onboard, are also available for people on dialysis.

 Your center can forward a copy of your dialysis prescription and other records to the center you will visit.
 It is also a good idea to carry a copy of your medical information with you and to call ahead to be sure the center you will be visiting has all the information they need.
 Call to confirm your appointment when you arrive at your destination.

 If you have Medicare and travel in the United States, Medicare will pay its usual portion of your hemodialysis costs.
-Private insurance will also generally pay for dialysis treatments you receive away from home.
-Some plans will even pay for overseas treatments.
-The exception is managed care, which may not pay for treatments outside of your home area.
-However, if you have managed care and Medicare, your travel dialysis center can charge Medicare for 80% of the treatment cost, leaving you with a much smaller bill.
+Private insurance will often offer coverage for dialysis treatments you receive away from home.
+Some plans may even offer coverage for overseas treatments.
+The exception is managed care, which may not offer coverage for treatments outside of your home area.
 Check with your insurance provider to find out details of what is covered when you travel.